 This little Fender is a fantastic amplifier.
 It’s simple to use delivers glassy cleans and the tweed cover looks sensational.
 It’s as at home in the studio as it is on stage, but it also makes a great home practice amp, too.

-The Fender Pro Junior IV Is a continuation of one of the brands most beloved models.
+The Fender Pro Junior IV (full review here) is a continuation of one of the brand’s most beloved models.
 It comes with 15 W of power by way of a pair of 12 a X7 preamp tubes and 2EL 84 power tubes.
 It was equipped with 1 Jensen 10” P10R speaker.